-6.2 Lossy Network Node
+6.2.1 Lossy Network Node (ip_node_lossy)

-We will provide you with an IP node that will drop a configurable amount of outgoing packets.
+The starter repository contains an IP node called ip_node_lossy that can be configured to drop a fraction of outgoing packets.
 This will be useful when testing your retransmission and timeout logic.
-The lossy node is available as /course/cs168/pub/bin/ip_node_lossy.
 You can specify the drop rate with the command "lossy".
 The drop rate should be a value between 0.0 and 1.0, where 1.0 means every packet will be dropped by the node.

-6.3 TCP Reference Implementation
+6.2.2 TCP Reference Implementation (ref tcp node)